mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

 Each custom C# view should have it's static constructor called before any JSON file is loaded.
 Static constructors for a class will only run once ( they are run per control type, not per instance).
-Inside the static constructor the control should register it's type with the 'ViewRegistry'. e.g.
+Inside the static constructor the control should register it's type. e.g.

 ~~~{.cs}
 static ContactView()